My heart raced as I tossed and turned in bed.

 I shook my head no, “I have too much going on.
 I can’t bring anyone into that.
 They’d end up feeling like they weren’t a priority.
 I can’t do that to someone else…” I can’t do to them what I did to her for years…

 Shayla makes a beautiful mother.
 I took her for granted.
-And I genuinely hope Andrew treats her better than I ever did.
+And I truly hope Andrew treats her better than I ever did.